harmehar-kaur/harmehar-kaur.github.io/_posts/2024-12-15-AccountUsage.md

 ---
-title:
+title: Understanding Account Usage in DFIR
-date:
+date: 2024-12-15
-categories:
+categories: [DFIR]
-tags:
+tags: [DFIR, Account Usage, Microsoft Cloud, User Access Logging, Forensics]
-author:
+author: Harmehar Kaur
 image:
-  path:
+  path: /assets/forensics.jpg
-  alt:
+  alt: Account Usage in DFIR
 ---

+When investigating **Digital Forensics and Incident Response (DFIR)**, tracking **account usage** can provide critical insights into user activity, especially when dealing with cloud-based accounts and user access logs.
+Let’s dive into the various sources where this information is stored and how it can be used during an investigation.

+---

-Account usage:
+### Cloud Account Details

-o Cloud account details:
-▪ Microsoft Cloud Accounts store account information in the SAM hive, including the email address associated with the account.
-Location
+Microsoft Cloud accounts store crucial account information in the **SAM (Security Account Manager)** hive.
+This includes the email address tied to the cloud account, which helps in identifying whether the account is a Microsoft cloud account.

-▪ SAM\Domains\Account\Users\\InternetUserName
+- **Location**:
+  - `SAM\Domains\Account\Users\<InternetUserName>`
-▪ InternetUserName value contains the email address tied to the account.
-The presence of this value identifies the account as a Microsoft cloud account
+    - The `InternetUserName` value contains the email address associated with the account.
+The presence of this value indicates the account is a Microsoft cloud account.

+---

-o Last Login and Password Change
+### Last Login and Password Change

-▪ The SAM registry hive maintains a list of local accounts and associated configuration information.
+The **SAM registry hive** keeps track of local accounts and configuration details such as the last login time, password changes, login counts, group memberships, and account creation times.

-▪ SAM\Domains\Account\Users
-▪ Accounts listed by their relative identifiers (RID) Last login time, last password change, login counts, group membership, account creation time and more can be determined
-o User access logging
-▪ this included in windows server version from 2012 and later.
-This is used to identify things like user access and system-related statistical data in near real-time.
-User Access Logging is a feature included with server versions of Microsoft Windows, enabled on Windows Server System 2012 and later.
-It collects user access and system-related statistical data in near real-time.
+- **Location**:
+  - `SAM\Domains\Account\Users`
+    - Accounts are listed by their **Relative Identifiers (RIDs)**, and you can extract critical information like login time and password change history.

+---

+### User Access Logging

+Introduced in **Windows Server 2012** and later, **User Access Logging (UAL)** is an essential feature for tracking user access and system-related data in near real-time.
+It’s particularly useful in identifying abnormal access patterns, profiling lateral movements, and understanding how users are interacting with systems.

+- **Location**:
+  - `C:\Windows\System32\LogFiles\SUM\`
+    - This directory contains files such as `SystemIdentity.mdb`, `Current.mdb`, and other GUID-based files.
+    - The **UAL database** tracks active user and system activity data, including the source IP address, role, and UTC timestamps for both first and last access.

-▪ The data is stored in the directory `C:\Windows\System32\LogFiles\SUM\`, which contains files such as `SystemIdentity.mdb` or `Current.mdb` along with one or more GUID-based files that should exist in this location.
-The feature tracks the active UAL database, which contains basic server configuration information.
-Data from this database is copied to ending `.mdb` files.
-It 236 | H K a u r retains data from the current year, the previous year, and up to two years prior, while archived events are retained for 24 hours.
+The system retains data for the current year, the previous year, and up to two years prior, while archived events are stored for 24 hours.
+This allows for efficient tracking of user access patterns and potential suspicious activity across multiple systems.

-▪ Additionally, the IP address is tracked to identify the location from which associated activity originated, while the destination is the system from which UAL was obtained.
-This tracking capability can be used to identify abnormal access to systems and profile lateral movement from various clients to servers.
-▪ The system records the UTC timestamp of the first access for the year (InsertDate) for a specific user, including details such as the source IP and role.
-It also captures the UTC timestamp of the last access for the year (LastAccess).
-▪ The logging feature is closely associated with file servers and SMB access.
-User Access Logging is designed to provide system administrators with insights into server usage on Windows servers.
-It maintains a detailed record of the types of services accessed on a server, the usernames associated with access, and the source IP addresses from which the access occurred.
+---

+### Key Insights from User Access Logs

+- **IP Tracking**: The system records the source IP address from which activity originates, helping investigators pinpoint abnormal access points.
+- **Profile Lateral Movement**: UAL logs are especially valuable in tracking lateral movement from clients to servers, revealing unauthorized access attempts or unauthorized privilege escalation.
+- **Access Timestamps**: The UTC timestamps (InsertDate and LastAccess) provide a precise timeline of when access occurred.

+User Access Logging is especially helpful for administrators in understanding the overall usage of services on a server.
+It details which usernames were involved, the services accessed, and the source IP addresses, providing an extensive view of server interactions.

+---

+By understanding where and how account usage data is stored, you can uncover valuable insights into user activity, login attempts, and potential security incidents.
+Always remember to check both local and cloud-based sources to gather a comprehensive view of what’s happening on your systems.

+---